-Film Professionals Volunteers will will focus on the production, capture, and online broadcast of a live, directed, multi-camera shoot on all stages.
-Volunteers MUST have prior professional experience in the film/video, theater, or photography fields.
+Film Professionals Volunteers will focus on the production, capture, and online broadcast of a live, directed, multi-camera shoot on all stages.
+Volunteers MUST have prior professional experience in the tv/film/video, theater, or photography fields.
+Positions include: camera operators, editors, equipment techs, live production assistants, and networking support.
 Volunteers will be assigned 2-3 shifts between Monday, 8/1 and Monday 8/8.
 Each shift will vary from 4 to 7 hours in length.
 This schedule will depend on the position that you are assigned and your availability.
-Jobs include: camera operators, editors, equipment techs, live production assistants, and networking support.
+However, if you desire a position on a camera crew, you MUST select at least ALL 3 festival days: Fri Aug 5, Sat Aug 6, and Sun Aug 7.

 Film Support Crew